 How to Say Hello in Tagalog: Mastering the Basics

-Planning a trip to the Philippines or about to meet your Filipina girlfriend’s family for the first time?
+Planning a trip to the Philippines or about to meet your Filipina friend’s family for the first time?
 Buckle up because this guide is your new best buddy!
 We Filipinos are known for our hospitality, and nothing says “I’m here to make friends” quite like greeting us in Tagalog (tuh-GAH-log).

 TRIVIA: There’s no exact word for “hello” in Tagalog.
 Yup, you read that right.
 But no need to freak out—I’ve got you covered.
 I’ll show you the basics of how to say “hello” in Tagalog and have everyone convinced you’ve been practicing for years.
 Filipinos will love it even if you don’t sound like a local.
 I have foreign national friends living in the Philippines, and they still can’t say it like us, but we love it!